-Beginning in version 23.3, Orchid Core VMS supports the optional use of WebRTC retransmission.
+Beginning in version 23.6, Orchid Core VMS supports WebRTC retransmission by default.
 With retransmission, the web browser can resend packets of video to Orchid to make sure that the packets arrive.
 This improvement allows WebRTC to provide full-bandwidth video even in marginal network conditions.
-Please refer to the Orchid Core VMS Installation Guide for instructions on enabling this feature.